What if your WordPress gets hacked?

 - Ensure your PC is free of viruses and spyware

-- Use strong passwords and usernames
+- Use strong passwords and usernames, or use a password manager

 - Install a security plugin(s)